Spiced Life Conversation

 This simple acknowledgment can have a cascading effect that helps you understand that the emotions and compulsions causing your emotional eating and codependent behavior today don’t need to rule your life.

 Turn your wounds into wisdom.

 Start rebuilding your sense of self.

-Participating in a full life detox and start life planning sessions to create the life you were actually meant to live on your own terms is your next step.
+Participating in a full life detox and starting life planning sessions to create the life you were meant to live on your terms is your next step.
 What is your life purpose?
 Do you understand your soul path?
 Do you understand your spiritual gifts?
-Are you generating your own money through your spiritual gifts or are you financial dependent on someone else to take care of your need?
+Are you generating your own money through your spiritual gifts or are you financially dependent on someone else to take care of your need?
 Are your finances in order?
 What is your money mindset?